youennf/draft-ietf-avtcore-rtp-sframe/draft-thatcher-avtcore-rtp-sframe.md

 --- abstract

-This document describes the RTP payload format of SFrame {{?I-D.draft-ietf-sframe-enc-00}}.
+This document describes the RTP payload format of SFrame.

 --- middle